dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    capable of sinking to no value at all, of which this country has sufficient experience.

-   Pennsylvania being the center of the thirteen states, her situation, with the assistance of a Bank, enabled her to carry on a trade upon the produce of other states.
+   Pennsylvania being the centre of the thirteen states, her situation, with the assistance of a Bank, enabled her to carry on a trade upon the produce of other states.
 Through the medium of the Bank, for Bank notes had credit in all the states, she imported their productions, exported them again,